vliegenthart/coner_pdf_analyser/README.md

   - Example script execution: `python fetch_publications.py tse_ner 20000 0 1`
   - Booktitles usage should be set in the script itself

+2 Options:
 - Copy data/top_full_text/ to [TSE-NER](https://github.com/mvallet91/SmartPub-TSENER)
 - Copy paper_overview_total.csv to TSE-NER conference directories
 - Extract entities from data/top_full_text/ in TSE-NER
 - Replace `{conference}_papers_overview_total` here with new one generated in TSE-NER
 - Copy and replace new entity sets from TSE-NER if performance better

+OR

+- Extract entities with TSE-NER for paper corpus for both facets

 - generate_overview_top_by_citations_and_has_pdf.py:
   - Parameters: name of database data folder e.g. `tse_ner`